Shashikant86/Poltergeist-Demo/README.md

 Poltergeist is a headess capybara driver based on PhantomJS.
 This project is a demonstration of Poltergiest driver in your project.

-This demo uses simple sinatra app which has simple web form and once you submit it, it will take you to Thank You page.
-Well, don't worry about application code at the moment.

 ##Pre-requisite